TurmericLabs/web3-template/README.md

 1. Clone this repository and `cd` into it
 2. Install dependencies with `bun install`
-5. Start the development chain and hot-reload frontend with `bun dev`
+3. Start the development chain and hot-reload frontend with `bun dev`
+4. Optional: `bun send-eth <your-address>` to send 1 ETH to your account in the development chain
+5. Open `http://localhost:3000` in your browser and connect to the wallet

 ## Expanding the ESLint configuration